 Holiday Menu Planning – a simple plant-based menu

 I talked about the importance of getting ready for the holidays.
 Now, one of the tasks you were assigned to do at the end of that post was to start creating your holiday menu.
 A few months ago, our family made big shifts in our diet.
 We started making plant-based healthy holiday main courses and sides.
-Because I am allergic to dairy, we use very little of it in our recipes.
+Because I am allergic to dairy, we use truly little of it in our recipes.
 So, no more meat and dairy for us in our menu.
 I decided to get busy in planning our first plant-based holiday menu: